nyberry/nyberrysite/blog/moser.md

 They are getting better and better all the time, and they will allow us to be better and better too.

-But can GPs be *replaced* by a reasonably smart person with a computer?
+Will GPs be *replaced* by reasonably smart people with computers?

 <img src="/blog/images/moser3.jpg" alt="chatGPT having a go" class="blog-img">